 - Additional Help & Support

 Gradescope is a tool that instructors with large classes can use to assist in grading coursework quickly and efficiently.
-Students upload pdfs of the assignment directly into the Gradescope tool and the instructor can apply a custom rubric that allows for uniform grading and feedback.
+Instructors or students upload pdfs of the completed assignment directly into the Gradescope tool and the instructor can apply a custom rubric that allows for uniform grading and feedback.
 Instructors also receive analytics concerning their assignments to better understand what students are struggling with.

 How Do I Get Access to Gradescope?